TiberiuGingu/Autofocus/README.md

 ## Requirements

-Assuming that you have already installed python3, you will also need to install some libraries by typing the following command: ```pip install``` followed by the name of the library, in the console.
+Assuming that you have already installed python3, you will also need to install some libraries by typing the following command: ```pip install <library name>```, in the console.

 The name of the libraries are:
+*PILLOW
+*matplotlib
+*numpy
+*opencv